maoli131/Leetcode/README.md

 ## Table of Content

-All questions are organized into different categories as following:
+All questions are organized into different categories as following.
+Questions with an `(en)` tag means they are summerized in English.

 - Data Structures
   - (206) Reverse Linked List